andofwinds/Anda/README.md

 *fyi: developing in [neovim](https://neovim.io/) and under [NixOS](https://nixos.org/)*

 ## Download?
-Sorry, but Anda is not published yet./
+Sorry, but Anda is not published yet.
 ---
 but you can also try a last beta release!